Role

 Instead of adjusting the current Garden Pass, I had the idea of combining all the changes into a brand new offer for new users.

-We introduced the Welcome Pass:
+The Welcome Pass:

 a 7-day, new-user-only subscription.